manderson394/carbConscious/WeeklyReflection.md

 While crating my wireframes, I realized that the original API for menus that I was expecting to use was no longer available (panic!).
 I was able to find this other API that still has the functionality I'm looking for: https://menuapi.xyz/docs

+It took me awhile to figure out my project plan.
+Though I now feel like I have a good idea of what the final product will look like, I can't be certain that I've outlined all of the steps that I'll need to complete.

+I'm thinking a lot about my database and class setup in relationship to the API I'll be using for restaurants.
+I was intending not to save too much of that data into the database, but introducing favorites for users necessitates it to prevent data loss.
+The other aspect that has me wondering is creating a sort of average of the carbohydrate estimates from users.
+It doesn't make sense to calculate the average every time a user tries to view this data.
+It would be more efficient to calculate it once per day and cache it somehow.